TurBoss/blt/doc/tree.rst

   name.
 Whenever a trace is triggered, four arguments are appended to *cmdPrefix* before it is invoked: *treeName*, node ID, *varName* and, *ops*.
 Note that no nodes need have the variable *varName*.
-A trace identifier in the form "trace0", "trace1", etc.  is returned.
+A trace name in the form "trace0", "trace1", etc.  is returned.

   *Ops* indicates which operations are of interest, and consists of one or more of the following letters: